DevicesCoe/DivisibleWorkspaceBlueprint/README.md

 **Do NOT power on your Codecs or Switch until instructed to!**

 ### INSTALL GUIDE
-Access the installation documentation for Cloud & Hybrid registrations here: [Install Guide](https://github.com/DevicesCoe/DivisibleWorkspace/blob/main/InstallationGuide.pdf)
+Access the installation documentation for Cloud & Hybrid registrations here: [Cloud Install Guide](https://github.com/DevicesCoe/DivisibleWorkspace/blob/main/InstallationGuide.pdf)

+Access the installation documentation for On premise registered devices (CUCM or Expressway) that have **internet access** to GitHub URLs: [Premise Install Guide](https://github.com/DevicesCoe/DivisibleWorkspace/blob/main/PremiseInstallationGuide.pdf)

-On Premise documentation will be released at a later date.
+Air Gapped / No Internet Access installation Guide will be released at a later date.

 ---
 ## User Guide: [Top](#table-of-contents)